chenzhuo1011/libri_css/README.md

 # LibriCSS
 Continuous speech separation (CSS) is an approach to handling overlapped speech in conversational audio signals.
-Most previous speech separation algorithms were tested on artificially mixed pre-segmented speech signals and thus bypassed overlap detection and speaker counting by implicitly assuming that overlapped regions were already extracted from the input audio.
+Most previous speech separation algorithms were tested on artificially mixed pre-segmented speech signals and thus bypassed overlap detection and speaker counting by implicitly assuming overlapped regions to be already extracted from the input audio.
 CSS is an attempt to directly process the continuously incoming audio signals with online processing.
-The main concept was established in [1] and its effectiveness was evaluated on real meeting recordings.
+The main concept was established and its effectiveness was evaluated on real meeting recordings in [1].
 As these recordings were proprietary, a publicly available dataset, called LibriCSS, has been prepared by the same research group in [2].
 This repository contains the programs for LibriCSS evaluation.

 [1] T. Yoshioka et al., "Advances in Online Audio-Visual Meeting Transcription," 2019 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU), SG, Singapore, 2019, pp. 276-283.